vtt-info/micropython-rp2-stepper-library/README.md

 SSI encoder reading.

-## Pyboard dedicated libs
+## pyboard dedicated libs

-These libs require a Pyboard (v1.0 or v1.1) because they use the original LCD/touch shield.
+These libs require a pyboard (v1.0 or v1.1) because they use the original LCD/touch shield.